rotki/rotki/docs/api.rst

       }

    :statuscode 200: Assets correctly imported
-   :statuscode 409: No user is logged in, imported file is for an older version of the schema or file can't be loaded or format is not valid.
+   :statuscode 401: No user is logged in.
+   :statuscode 409: Imported file is for an older version of the schema or file can't be loaded or format is not valid.
    :statuscode 500: Internal rotki error
    :statuscode 507: Filesystem error, probably related to size.